gardening

 Potatoes prefer well-drained soil.
 Make sure the pH is 5.0-5.5.
 In Ohio, the soil quality varies significantly.
 You should ensure proper drainage and the right pH balance.
 This prevents diseases and promotes healthy growth.

 You can maintain the correct soil conditions to mitigate diseases.
-Amending the 20 gallon flower pots soil with organic matter can improve drainage.
+Amending the soil with organic matter can improve drainage.
 Lime or sulfur can adjust the pH level to the optimal range.

 Yukon Gold and Red Norland are early-season varieties.
 These varieties typically mature in 50-70 days.
 Kennebec and Purple Viking will mature in about 80-90 days.
 Russet Burbank and German Butterball will mature in 90-120 days.
 They can extend storage time through the winter.